reycn/nus-forticlient-sso-auto-connect/README.md

 VPN Connection Automation Script for NUS SOC VPN, with SSO and OTP support.

-## Edits compared with the origional repo
+## Edits compared to the original repository
 - Auto-paste OTP codes in clipboard
 - Adapted the process to NUS SOC VPN